If you have any questions, please contact a librarian via email (ask@gettysburg.edu), through our online chat service, or by phone (717-337-6600).

 Use the "Sign In" link in the upper-right corner before you search to skip login requests for some resources and save/pin items.

-Interlibrary loan is fully integrated with MUSCAT Plus, the library catalog.
-Members of the campus community are able to make and manage requests through their library account.
+We have a service called Interlibrary Loan that allows Gettysburg College students, faculty, and staff to borrow materials unavailable at Musselman Library from other libraries around the world.
+This service is fully integrated with MUSCAT Plus, the library catalog.
+Members of the campus community (including you!) are able to make and manage requests through their library account.
 See the tabs above for step-by-step directions on requesting materials.

-Or, you can submit requests directly based on a citation using the request form in Muscat Plus.
+You may also submit requests directly based on a citation using this form: https://gettysburg.primo.exlibrisgroup.com/discovery/blankIll?vid=01GETTYSBURG_INST:MUSCAT&lang=en

 Make sure that we do not have access to the article by searching for it by title in Muscat Plus or a library database.